brodsa/re-vis-port/README_testing.md

 # Testing report

 ## Validation
-To validate the python code, [CI Python Linter](https://pep8ci.herokuapp.com/#) was used.
-The validation did not revealed any errors.
+To validate the Python code, the [CI Python Linter](https://pep8ci.herokuapp.com/#) was used.
+The validation did not reveal any errors.
 | Python file               | Report | Results   |
 |---------------------------|--------|-----------|
 | `run.py`                  | <img src="./docs/testing/pylint_run.png" alt="run" width="200"/> | no errors |